cultureandempire/cultureandempire.github.io/README.md

 * Two people, talking to each other (phone, email, chat).
 This means *authenticating* both parties, to be sure who is speaking, and using *asymmetric keys* to encrypt and decrypt the data.
 That is, one key locks, and another key unlocks.

-* One person, talking anonymously to a crowd (whistle blowers, bloggers), or accessing a web site anonymously.
+* One person, talking anonymously to a crowd (whistle blowers, bloggers), or accessing a website anonymously.
 This means *anonymizing* the origin of data sent to the Internet, i.e. removing all details about the IP address used on the original sender computer, while still making it possible for replies to go back to that original computer.

 *TIP:* the next section is heavy on technical security jargon.
 If you don't like that kind of stuff, you may want to skip ahead a page or two.